What Should My Subcooling Be?

 Zero Subcooling means that the refrigerant in the liquid line is a mix of liquid and vapor, this is not an acceptable condition except in cases where the system is designed to inject discharge gas into the liquid line on purpose to increase liquid pressure (headmaster).

 Low Subcooling is an indication that not enough refrigerant is contained or “packed” in the condenser.
-This can be due to under charge, under compression, or a metering device oversized or failing open
+This can be due to undercharge, poor compression, or a metering device oversized or failing open (overfeeding).

 High Subcooling is an indication that more than the designed amount of refrigerant is “Backing up” or “packed” into the condenser.
 This can be caused by overcharge, restriction (such as a contaminated line drier or kinked liquid line) or an undersized or failing closed metering device.

-Also keep in mind, the subcooling can often read in range on a system that still has issues.
-Many times this is becasue the previous tech simply “set the charge” by subcooling without fully testing all aspects of the equipment.
+Keep in mind, the subcooling can often read in range on a system that still has issues.
+Many times this is because the previous tech simply “set the charge” by subcooling without fully testing all aspects of the equipment such as airflow.